COVID-19 is a novel coronavirus that has not been previously identified in humans and can spread from person to person.

 These symptoms may appear 2-14 days after exposure to the virus:

-If you experience any of these symptoms, we encourage you to call us or make a telemedicine appointment.
+If you experience any of these symptoms, we encourage you to schedule an appointment for a COVID-19 swab test or make a telemedicine appointment.
 We will be able to evaluate your symptoms and tell you the next steps to take.

 Please be aware some people may have uncommon symptoms like nausea, vomiting, and diarrhea, conjunctivitis, signs of a stroke, or rashes such as hives, blister-type lesions, or blue finger tips and toes.
 Children may present with the signs and symptoms of Kawasaki’s Disease.
 Older individuals may also present with unusual symptoms such as confusion, sleeping more, dizziness, or decreased appetite.